 - 3. Keep a record of all FOIA requests and your responses in the procurement/contract file. - 4.
-Documents requested pursuant to FOIA should not be destroyed, archived, or returned to the vendor until 30 days after the FOIA request has been answered or denied.
+Documents requested pursuant to FOIA should not be destroyed, archived, or returned to the vendor until 30 days after you have answered or denied the FOIA request.
 In addition, S.C.
 Code Ann. § 11-35-2430 may impose a separate obligation to maintain documents.
 Finally, you should determine if Agency (SFAA) or DPS document retention policy requires maintenance beyond the thirty-day period.